spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-agent-assist-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that when the login form for the agent is submitted, the URL it uses contains a locale code.
-For example, `/de/agent/login_check` is the default value for the agent.
+Make sure that when the login form for the agent is submitted, the URL it uses contains a locale code—for example, `/de/agent/login_check` is the default value for the agent.

 {% endinfo_block %}